-SiriusXM is one of the most popular options for satellite radio, since a monthly subscription allows you access to over 175 channels: 72 for music, 15 for news, 22 for talk and entertainment, 9 for comedy, 18 for Hispanic and Latino listeners, and several more.
+SiriusXM is one of the most popular options for satellite radio since a monthly subscription allows you access to over 175 channels: 72 for music, 15 for news, 22 for talk and entertainment, 9 for comedy, 18 for Hispanic and Latino listeners, and several more.

-SiriusXM provides almost 200 options for channels that are similar to radio, but not the same as AM or FM broadcast radio stations.
+SiriusXM provides almost 200 options for channels that are like radio, but not the same as AM or FM broadcast radio stations.
 For one thing, once you pay the subscription fee, you do not have to listen to ads.
 You can get niche radio station offerings that you may not hear or learn about otherwise.

 However, you may find that there are some downsides to working with this company.

 - The monthly subscription can be hard to cancel online or through a phone call.

 - The signal may not be great outside of major cities.

 - Alaska and Hawaii do not have coverage yet.

 - FCC regulations are not required for this form of broadcasting, so explicit content could come up more easily.